-The Post-Master's Certificate in Contemporary Nursing Faculty is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This Certificate in Nursing Education & Faculty Role is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
+The program can be completed through part-time study.
 Transcripts will be reviewed and course work will be determined on an individual basis.

-For additional information about this certificate program (including admissions criteria) visit the Drexel Online University web site and view the Post-Master's Certificate in Contemporary Nursing Faculty web page.
+For additional information about this certificate program (including admissions criteria) visit the Drexel Online University web site.

-Required Courses 19.0 Credits NURS 597 Clinical and Didactic Teaching Methods in Nursing Education 3.0 NURS 598 Teaching Critical Thinking and Clinical Decision-Making in Nursing 3.0 NURS 599 Curriculum Design, Measurement, and Evaluation in Nursing Education 3.0 NURS 626 Masters Nursing Education Practicum I 3.0 NURS 627 Masters Nursing Education Practicum II 3.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0 In addition, students select one of the following courses: NURS 612 The Nursing Academic in the Changing Higher Education Environment 3.0 NURS 613 The Role and Responsibilities of the Nursing Professor 3.0 NURS 614 Technologies for Nursing Education and Practice 3.0
+Required Courses 19.0 Credits NURS 597 Clinical and Didactic Teaching Methods in Nursing Education 3.0 NURS 598 Teaching Critical Thinking and Clinical Decision-Making in Nursing 3.0 NURS 599 Curriculum Design in Nursing Education 3.0 NURS 600 Measurement and Evaluation in Nursing Education 3.0 NURS 626 Masters Nursing Education Practicum I 3.0 NURS 627 Masters Nursing Education Practicum II 3.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0 In addition, s tudents select one of the following courses: NURS 613 The Role and Responsibilities of the Nursing Professor 3.0 NURS 614 Technologies for Nursing Education and Practice 3.0